INESCTEC/data-sharing-barter-incentives-client/README.md

 # PREDICO  (Data Sharing / Barter Incentives) client.

-A Dockerized interface for the Datamarket API.
+A Dockerized interface for the https://github.com/CPES-Power-and-Energy-Systems/data-sharing-barter-incentives-rest-api Datamarket Server API.

 The objective of this API software package is to provide an in-between assistance in the communication between the Datamarket client and the Datamarket Server API.
-Its goal is mainly to abstract the client from the complexity of the underlying Blockchain technologies required to interact with the platform.
+Its goal is mainly to abstract the client from the complexity of the underlying Blockchain and IDS Dataspace technologies required to interact with the platform.

 The client wallet will still be located in the client's machine, but the client will not need to interact with it directly.